 AND–if you want to add some meat (I know my husband does) I have the best addition.
 It’s wonderful all on its own, but I will purposefully make The Best Grilled Lemon Chicken the night before and make two extra breasts.
 I’ll then add the diced lemon chicken to this pasta and it is like the healthy, grown-up, allergy-friendly version of PB&J. I mean, these were meant to go together.
 And, high-five for using up leftovers!

-Finally–this is great as an entree, especially if you add the chicken, or as a lunch.
+Finally–this Tuscan Pasta Salad is great as an entrée, especially if you add the chicken, or as a lunch.
 I LOVE to make lots and eat it for lunch for the next day or two.
 It’s hearty enough because of the vegetables to be dinner, but not so heavy that it can be a great lunch.
 It’s the chameleon of pasta salads.
 And, if you have something you just HAVE to have as a main dish, smaller portions of this could also serve as a side.
 Just be prepared it will probably upstage anything you’re having as the main dish.
 Just sayin’.
+And, if you’re looking for another Italian inspired salad, try this Mediterranean Quinoa Salad from my friend Foolproofliving.com.
+Or, if you’re wanting something with chickpeas and can have dairy, check out this Mediterranean Chickpea Salad by fellow blogger iFoodReal.

-So, stick out these last few weeks of hot temps and enjoy a cool gluten-free dairy-free pasta salad.
+So, stick out these last few weeks of hot temps and enjoy a cool gluten-free dairy-free Tuscan Pasta Salad.

 - 1lb gluten-free pasta